juraj-haluska/battery-tester/README.md

 calibration constants, charging and discharging parameters (currents, voltages, cut off temperatures, etc.) and you can get sample data for drawing graphs.
 Device supports charging/discharging currents up to 5A.

-This repo contains source code in (source/) directory.
+This repo contains source code in [source](https://github.com/spacive/battery-tester/tree/master/source) directory.
 There are also project files from Atollic TrueSTUDIO.
-In schematics directory you can find images of schematics and eagle project files where is also a PCB layout.
-In measurements directory there are logs from device and scripts for parsing logs and drawing graphs.
+In [schematics](https://github.com/spacive/battery-tester/tree/master/schematics) directory you can find images of schematics and eagle project files where is also a PCB layout.
+In [measurements](https://github.com/spacive/battery-tester/tree/master/measurements) directory there are logs from device and scripts for parsing logs and drawing graphs.

 I developed this device as Bachelor's thesis for University of Zilina.
 It was my first touch with ARM Cortex-M0 based microcontroller so code may not be perfect.